 - Capsulo-osseous layer: a distinct fascial portion of the deep Iliotibial band.
 Runs from just proximal to the lateral gastrocnemius tubercle to the lateral tibial tubercle*.
-Intimately related to the lateral knee capsule and the fascia surrounding the lateral gastrocnemius tendon.
+Herbst et al (2017) found variable and indistinct attachments from this layer around the lateral femoral epicondyle.
+The capsulo-osseous layer is intimately related to the lateral knee capsule and the fascia surrounding the lateral gastrocnemius tendon and biceps femoris (Herbst et al 2017).
 Evans (1979) found additional attachments to the lateral meniscus.

 Fairclough et al (2006) found conversely to popular belief no bursa was found between the tendonous fibrous bands of the Iliotibial band and femur just adipose tissue.

 Wilke et al (2016) found more distally the Iliotibial band connected strongly to the crural fascia which in itself was hardly seperable from the peroneal longus fascia.

 Deep layer: The deep layer of the iliotibial band emerges where the superficial and middle layers fuse distal to the tensor fascia lata (Putzer et al 2017).
 From here it runs deep attaching to the vastus lateralis and rectus femoris fascia.
 Coursing deeper still it follows the iliofemoral ligament to attach to the supraacetabular fossa between the tendon of the reflected head of the rectus femoris and the hip joint capsule.
 It resists hip extension.